 This article is part of a series of stories for Women’s History Month.
 To learn about other pioneering female engineers from Iowa State, click here.
-Elmina Tessa Wilson became the first female graduate of Iowa State’s civil engineering department when she completed her bachelor’s degree in 1892.
-Wilson was born in Harper, Iowa on Sept. … Continue reading Elmina Wilson – pioneering engineer and women’s suffrage leader
+Karen (Hallaman) Ponder became the first woman to complete a PhD in industrial engineering at Iowa State when she graduated in 1978.
+Ponder was born in Lake Charles, Louisiana and spent … Continue reading IE’s first female PhD grad finds success in utility consulting

 Iowa State’s Department of Electrical and Computer Engineering is celebrating Women’s History Month with a series highlighting alumnae, faculty and students.
 This is the first in a multi-part series.
 Click here for more Women’s History Month coverage.
-In the early 20th century, few women were applying to engineering programs.
-When formerly-named Iowa State College’s first female … Continue reading Women’s History Month: Pioneering Female Electrical Engineers
+While Alice (Churchill) Camerlengo was the first female at Iowa State University to earn a degree in electrical engineering in … Continue reading Women’s History Month: Pioneering female electrical engineers: Carol Fisher

 This article is part of a series of stories for Women’s History Month.
 To learn about other pioneering female engineers from Iowa State, click here.
-Florence Kimball became the first female graduate of Iowa State’s mechanical engineering department when she completed her degree in 1908.
-Kimball was born in Anamosa, Iowa in 1885.
-Her father, … Continue reading Florence Kimball – first female graduate of ME at Iowa State
+When Janice (Cohen) Klein became the first woman to graduate with a degree in industrial engineering from Iowa State, she had no idea that it would be her first step towards a … Continue reading IE’s first female graduate finds success in academia